10 Best Alternatives to Traditional Savings Accounts

 Acorns is considered a low-fee platform, with personal plans at $3 per month providing access to Found Money, Later, Spend and Invest.
 However, if you want to access Acorns Early, you’ll need a family plan that costs $5 per month.

-If you’re an accredited investor, you may find Short Term Notes from EquityMultiple appealing.
-This savings alternative has been designed to deliver above and beyond typical saving expectations.
+You may find Short Term Notes from EquityMultiple appealing if you’re an accredited investor.
+This savings alternative has been designed to exceed typical saving expectations.

 Short Term Notes are a relatively new type of EquityMultiple offering.
 The notes have been built to offer investors attractive rates of return while maintaining accessibility.
 This is a short-term investment that’s comparable to corporate bonds.
 Essentially, the notes will help pre-fund designated real estate investments on the platform.
 In return, you’ll receive monthly interest payments.

 The initial Short Term Notes were offered with a 180-day term, with principal repayment for investors at maturity.
-However, over time, EquityMultiple intends to offer other term lengths with rates corresponding to the length of the hold.
-If you invest in a longer-term note, you’ll receive higher rates.
+However, EquityMultiple also offers six-month terms.
+The rates vary depending on the length of the hold.
+If you invest in a longer-term note, you’ll receive a slightly higher rate.

 These notes are the first savings alternative product offered by EquityMultiple, but they have been created to provide short hold periods for maximum liquidity.
 They can also be another way for diversification and short-term yields.